 Several years ago, the town chose to part ways with the old fashion means of landfilling ones trash and instead chose to make beneficial reuse of the waste for electricity generation.
 The town still collects the MSW from all residents and businesses, however; once the trash is brought back to the solid waste transfer station, it is loaded in large tractor trailers and departs in route to the Energy Resource Recovery Facility, which is owned and operated by Covanta.
-That facility, which is located in Fairfax, VA, has an annual capacity of nearly 1 million tons of MSW.
+That facility, which is located in Chester, PA., has an annual capacity of nearly 1 million tons of MSW.

 At this facility MSW is used in lieu of fossil fuels to generate heat and produce steam.
 The steam is then used to turn turbines that produce electricity.
 On average, 670 Kilowatts of electricity are produced for every one ton of trash that is burned.
 In the case of the Fairfax County facility, that means they produce enough electricity to annually power 75,000 homes.